 "The hate directed against the coloured people ... in St. Louis has always given me a sad feeling … How can you expect the world to believe in you and respect your preaching of democracy when you yourself treat your coloured brothers as you do?”

-Even in Paris, in the late 1920s, she kept some of the mugging and eye-rolling that she had learned on the streets.
-And, in those classic Baker performances, there is something of the streets on show.
-Their freedom as well as their hardship.
-The body unbound.
-A quality that would eventually come to characterise the USA itself.
+Even late into the1920s, Josephine kept in her act some of the mugging and eye-rolling that she had learned on the streets of St Louis.
+And, in those classic performances that she developed for the sophisticates of Paris, there was always something of downtown on show.
+The freedom as well as the hardship.
+The defiance of the body unbound.
+Qualities that were coming to characterise to the World the USA itself.

 “She was a revelation of possibilities in human nature...
 The animal inside of every human being wasn’t dark, tormented, savage.
 It was good-natured, lively, sexy rather than sensual, above all funny.”